SolarNetworkFoundation/solarnetwork-ops/dba/postgres/docs/Dev-Database-Mirror-Setup-Warm-Cold-Storage.md

    SELECT COALESCE(jsonb_object_field_text(config, 'max_move')::INTEGER, 100) INTO STRICT max_move;

- IF ht IS NULL OR lag IS NULL OR destination_tablespace IS NULL THEN RAISE EXCEPTION 'Config must have hypertable, lag and destination_tablespace';
+ IF ht IS NULL OR lag IS NULL OR destination_tablespace IS NULL THEN RAISE EXCEPTION 'Config must have hypertable, lag, and destination_tablespace';
  END IF;

  IF index_destination_tablespace IS NULL THEN